apollo

 The prime function of this organ is to flush out all the toxins from the human body.
 Kidneys filter the blood and eliminate waste through urine.
 If this organ begins to malfunction, it will lead to a buildup of toxins in the body.
 It is referred to as kidney or renal failure, wherein either one or both kidneys stop functioning.

 Stage 1 is usually very mild and has no visible symptoms or complications.
-There might be minor kidney damage, but one can still manage it with a healthy lifestyle.
+Minor kidney damage might be present, but one can still manage it with a healthy lifestyle.

 Stage 2 presents obvious issues like physical kidney damage and protein in urine output.
 Lifestyle changes are still considered the best way to slow down the progression of the illness.

-Stage 4 lies on the scale of moderate to severe.
+Stage 4 lies on the moderate to severe scale.
 In this stage, the kidneys are functioning poorly, and it can lead to complications like bone disease, hypertension, and anaemia.

 Stage 5 is the last in which the kidneys are nearing complete failure.
 Patients will start experiencing breathlessness, nausea, vomiting and itchy skin.
 A kidney transplant or dialysis is the only treatment possible at this stage.